On this page, find key information about the rent regulation laws in place in your province or territory, including about:

 Yes, subject to certain rules.

-Does my province have a rent control policy?
+Does my province have a rent regulation policy?

 What are the rules around rent increases?

-Can my landlord increase my rent by more than what limit allows?
+Can my landlord increase my rent by more than what the limit allows?

 If a landlord wants to raise the rent above the limit that is allowed, they must apply to the Office of the Director of Residential Rental Property, and the Director will decide on the increase.
 A hearing must take place which may be attended by the renter.
 The Director will consider different factors when making their decision including:

-Do rent control limits apply when renters change?
+Do rent increase limits apply when renters change?

 Rent increases are attached to the unit and not the renter.
 Rent cannot be automatically increased between different renters.
 If a new renter moves in, the landlord can only increase the rent according to the rules around rent increases mentioned above.
 If a landlord wants to increase the rent beyond the limit, they must apply to the Office of the Director of Residential Rental Property.